 So are either of the new consoles a good upgrade to the original PS4?
 Might it be too early to announce an “enhanced” console when your current one is still on top in both specs and sales?
 Did Scorpio rattle Sony?
 Happy to hear your thoughts in the comments below.

-UPDATE: Previously titled “PlayStation 4 Pro announced” and released before it was fully cooked.
+UPDATE: Previously titled “PlayStation 4 Pro announced” and released before post was fully cooked.
 My mistake, sorry! – Night Owl